 This form of audio communication provides a platform that makes it easy to produce a wide scope of content.
 People love to talk, and others love to listen to those people talk — especially when it is a topic catered to their specific likes and interests.
 This itself makes podcasting a goldmine.
 Whether you are interested in news, comedy, business, sports, lifestyle, or the like, there are endless listening options.
 These are often categorized by topics, creating easy access for you to select a show that best suits your desire or need.

-Podcasts are more popular than ever.
-Here are a few stats to show you just how popular podcasts are.
+With podcasts’ rapid ascent to mainstream use, here are a few stats to show you just how popular podcasts have become.

-- “There are over 30 million podcast episodes” (Podcast Insights)
+- “There are over 48 million podcast episodes as of April 2021” (Podcast Insights)

 - “The U.S. Podcast Audience Could Double by 2023” (Nielsen)

 - 55% of Americans have listened to a podcast in 2020 (Statista)

 As the data proves, podcasts are currently in high demand and are only set to rise more.
 As opposed to relying on radio stations for recording and podcasting, the ease of tuning into a podcast via a smartphone at any time and anywhere has rendered radio shows nearly obsolete.
 The ease with which listeners can be directed to multiple different podcasting platforms has been credited with the increase in podcasting’s popularity.
 It provides a wide variety, accessibility, and arguably most important to listeners: convenience.